liapatiso95-ctrl/character-sheet/spells.md

 **Hurl Stone.** You create a small ball of loose stone and dirt in your hand and hurl it at a target you can see within range, making a ranged spell attack against it.
 On hit, it takes your choice of either 1d6 Bludgeoning or Piercing damage, and if the target is Small or smaller it is knocked prone.

-***Cantrip Scaling***.
-The damage of *Hurl Stone*, as well as the size of the target knocked prone increase when you reach 5th (2d6, Medium), 11th (3d6, Large) and 17th (4d6, Huge) level.
+***Cantrip Upgrade.*** The damage of *Hurl Stone*, as well as the size of the target knocked prone increase when you reach 5th (2d6, Medium), 11th (3d6, Large) and 17th (4d6, Huge) level.
 The area *Manipulate Earth* affects increases by an adjacent 5-foot Cube at 5th (2 5-foot adjacent cubes), 11th (3 5-foot adjacent cubes) and 17th (4 5-foot adjacent cubes) level.

 #### Mystic Hammer
 *Conjuration Cantrip*